telekom-mms/web3-helm-charts/charts/layer-zero/README.md

 # layer-zero-chart

-layer-zero-chart is the Helm Chart used for deploying the [gasolina](https://github.com/LayerZero-Labs/gasolina).
+layer-zero-chart is the Helm Chart used for deploying [gasolina](https://github.com/LayerZero-Labs/gasolina).
-It contains a values.yaml which describes the basic configuration of a gasolina client.

 ## Architecture